kyverno/website/content/en/docs/Writing policies/jmespath.md

     policies.kyverno.io/minversion: 1.8.0
     policies.kyverno.io/description: >-
       Kubernetes namespaces can only accommodate a maximum capacity of volume storage due to resources limitation for namespaces/tenants.
       This policy restricts the capacity in Gigabytes of storage volumes as per ConfigMap, so that the number of maximum allowed resources can be modified on demand.
 spec:
   validationFailureAction: Enforce
   background: true
   rules:
   - name: restrict-storage
     match:
+      any:
-        resources:
+      - resources:
           kinds:
           - Volume
     preconditions:
         all:
         - key: "{{ request.operation || 'BACKGROUND' }}"
           operator: AnyIn
           value: [ "CREATE", "UPDATE" ]
     context:
         - name: customer-resource-quota
           configMap:
             name: osc-resource-quota